Thank you for subscribing

 Karwarra Australian Native Botanic Garden, Kalorama

-If you’re searching for the ultimate secret garden, Karwarra is it.
 Established in 1965, Karwarra Australian Native Botanic Garden is one of Melbourne’s hidden jewels and is one of the few public gardens that features exclusively native plants.
-With more than 1,400 different species spread across two brilliant hectares, the idyllic oasis offers visitors a unique opportunity to learn how to incorporate native plants to create a low-maintenance garden that is more water efficient, heat tolerant and drought resistant.
+With more than 1,400 different species spread across two hectares, the idyllic oasis offers visitors a unique opportunity to learn how to incorporate native plants and create low-maintenance gardens that are more water efficient, heat tolerant and drought resistant.
 There is also an on-site plant nursery, as well as picnic tables and barbecue facilities at nearby Kalorama Memorial Reserve.

 Alexandra Gardens, Kew

-Get ready to step back in time at Alexandra Gardens.
-The magnificent, Edwardian-style grounds, just a short walk from the Kew Junction shopping precinct, are a fine example of Federation landscape, featuring expansive lawns fringed by avenues of mature trees and evergreen borders.
-Bring a book and sit back in the decorative rotunda overlooking a glimmering lily pond and escape the daily hustle and bustle.
+The magnificent, Edwardian-style grounds of Alexandra Gardens are a short walk from the Kew Junction shopping precinct.
+The gardens are a fine example of Federation landscape, featuring expansive lawns fringed by avenues of mature trees and evergreen borders.
+Bring a book and sit back in the decorative rotunda overlooking a glimmering lily pond, and escape the daily hustle and bustle.

 Wilson Botanic Park, Berwick

-There is something magical about Wilson Botanic Park.
-The 39-hectare natural wonderland is a nature lover’s paradise, brimming with more than 1000 different plant species - both native and exotic, 80 different species of birds, as well as turtles, frogs, lizards and snakes.
+The 39ha Wilson Botanic Park is a nature lover’s paradise, brimming with more than 1,000 different plant species (both native and exotic), plus 80 different species of birds, as well as turtles, frogs, lizards and snakes.
 Bird watchers will love the Bird Hide, which is perched at the edge of a glittering Basalt Lake, while history buffs will enjoy the guided geo-heritage tour.
-Hungry?
-Refuel at the Gather: Food, coffee and Co café before heading for the Hoo Hoo Tower, where you’ll be treated to commanding views over the Berwick district and beyond.
+Visit the Hoo Hoo Tower while there to experience commanding views over the Berwick district and beyond.